top of page

 The IRS prohibits policyholders from directly or indirectly controlling the investment decisions inside a life insurance or annuity contract.
 That means while clients can choose among available investment options, they cannot direct trades or dictate specific actions within those accounts.
 Violating this rule could result in the entire contract being disqualified and treated as a taxable investment account.

-The good news?
-Platforms today have evolved to offer curated investment options that satisfy investor interest without triggering control issues.
-Through proper design and documentation, clients can gain exposure to the asset classes they want without running afoul of IRS guidelines.
+Modern platforms typically provide curated investment options designed to comply with investor-control rules while still giving clients meaningful exposure to desired asset classes.
+Through proper design and documentation, clients can gain access to the investments they want without running afoul of IRS guidelines.

 We regularly help advisors and fund managers structure investment menus, interface with insurance carriers, and educate clients about how to stay on the right side of investor control rules while still meeting their planning goals.
 In short, we often answer questions like, "Can I put my yacht in a PPLI?"